TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/ErrorHandling/PageErrorHandler.rst

 -----------------------------------

-In order to prevent possible denial-of-service attacks when the page-based error handler is used with the curl-based approach, the content of the error page is cached in the TYPO3 page cache.
-Any dynamic content on the error page (for example content created by TypoScript or uncached plugins) will therefore also be cached.
+In order to prevent possible denial-of-service attacks when the page-based error handler is used with the cURL-based approach, the content of the error page is cached in the TYPO3 page cache.
+Any dynamic content on the error page (for example, content created by TypoScript or uncached plugins) will therefore also be cached.

-If the error page contains dynamic content, TYPO3 administrators must ensure that no sensitive data (for example username of logged in frontend user) will be shown on the error page.
+If the error page contains dynamic content, TYPO3 administrators must ensure that no sensitive data (for example, username of logged-in frontend user) will be shown on the error page.

 If dynamic content is required on the error page, it is recommended